LLM4AD: Large Language Models for Autonomous Driving -- Concept, Review, Benchmark, Experiments, and Future Trends

 \subsection{Experiment Results}

-In the experiments, all participants are required to issue verbal commands to the systems, which will be either baselines or Talk2Drive systems chosen randomly.
-To avoid bias, the participants will be unaware of which system is in use.
-They can decide when to take over the driving system, and the takeover rate will be recorded.
+\first{All participants issue random verbal commands to either the baseline or the Talk2Drive system, reflecting their current feelings.
+To avoid bias, the participants will be unaware of which system is in use.} They can decide when to take over the driving system, and the takeover rate will be recorded.
 Takeovers in this context are noted when humans find the current autonomous system unsatisfactory.
-Additionally, all driving data will be logged, and the ping latency for our experiments is at 200$\sim$400 ms.
+Additionally, all driving data will be logged, and the ping latency for the experiments is at 200$\sim$400 ms.